-AT&T Prepaid is AT&T's own prepaid brand - and they offer an unlimited tablet based plan that is of interest to nomads seeking unlimited data on a tablet device.
+AT&T Prepaid is AT&T's own prepaid brand.
+For several years, they offered an unlimited tablet based plan that was of interest to nomads seeking unlimited data on a tablet device.

 Tablet DataConnect Prepaid Unlimited Plan

-The plan is a session-based prepaid plan designed for tablets, cellular-enabled cameras, and gaming devices.
+The plan was a session-based prepaid plan designed for tablets, cellular-enabled cameras, and gaming devices.
 It was first released in 2010 with the launch of the cellular iPad, and quickly retired (but customers were grandfathered in as long as they continued to renew).

 AT&T brought the plan back in June 2017 and made it available to all tablet devices.
 Later, cellular-enabled cameras and gaming devices were added as options, but tablets remain the most useful device for this plan.